inastitch/public-docs/quick_start/README.md

 - **(A)** connect the HDMI cable to the stitcher using the adapter.
   - Note: the stitcher has 2 HDMI outputs, it does not matter which is used, as long as only one is used.
 - **(B)** connect USB power to the stitcher or the USB power adapter.
-  - Note: the display board has two micro-USB connector: be careful to the connec the one for USB power.
+  - Note: the display board has two micro-USB connector: be careful to the connect the one for USB power (the other one is for touchscreen only).

 ### Numpad
 ![](pics/overview4.jpg)